Why we’re proud to pay the London Living Wage

 The impact of fair wages in London

-As a credit union, we’re all about helping members manage their money and build financial security.
+As a credit union, we’re all about helping members make their money work harder for them and for their goals and aspirations.
 Paying the London Living Wage is about putting those values into action.
 We want our team members, like everyone in London, to be able to really live in this city, not just survive in it.

-It’s simple really – we believe everyone deserves to be able to live comfortably in the city they call home.
 Yes, paying the London Living Wage costs more, but it’s an investment we’re proud to make.
-We’re a credit union, and our success is measured by how well we support our community, not by maximising profits.
+We’re a credit union, and our success isn’t measured by the size of our profits, but by how well we support our community to grow and thrive.

 Living Wage Week is about recognising that too many people across London still earn only enough to survive, not live, in their own city.
 As a community-focused organisation, we’re committed to being part of the solution.
 It’s not just about doing the right thing, it’s about building the kind of workplace and city we want to be part of.